 Vulnerability in IPv6 can cause denial of service

 U.S. CERT and security advisory company Secunia this week reported a flaw in some Juniper Networks' routers running on nascent Internet Protocol version 6 networks.
 The vulnerability known as a memory leak allows IPv6 packets to take up more memory than usual and slow down a router until it finally crashes and must reboot, creating a denial of service, reports CNET News.com.
 A similar problem occurred when IPv4, the dominant protocol for connecting devices to the Internet, was introduced.
 Juniper Networks software created after June 20 includes corrected code, and the company issued a workaround on its Web site.
 Users also are advised to disable the routers' Packet Forwarding Engine.
+For more information on the vulnerability, click here for the CERT advisory.

 Gartner sings different iPod tune